Tom Close (715) 554 - 3302

 Semi-Guided Antelope Bowhunt near Harrison, NE

-4-day Semi-guided Bowhunt - $1,300
+4-day Semi-guided Bowhunt - $2,500

+Stay in a fully loaded lodge with meals and all the transportation needed during the hunt.
 Travel to northwestern Nebraska, just off the Wyoming state line near Harrison, for a semi-guided antelope bowhunt.
 The hunters will be shown the property the afternoon prior to their hunt dates and advised to the best strategy to get started.
 They should expect to manage themselves for the duration of the hunt after their introduction.

 Archery season dates: August 20 - November 14